A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Every 3 years

-Highlight the risk management implications of SPM
+Highlight the risk management implications of SEPM

 2.A.3.1 The board uses the following data, provided by management, to monitor client protection.
 Minimum frequency: annually.